NYCIST/macos-app-blocker/README.md

 - Blocking works by continuously terminating the app process
 - The blocked app cannot be opened while blocking is active
 - Scripts are generated client-side (no data is sent to any server)
+- IP checking requires internet access to determine current public IP
+- Blocking only occurs when BOTH school day and IP checks pass (if both are configured)

 ## 🎯 Use Cases

-- Parents managing kids' screen time during school hours
+- Parents managing kids' screen time during school hours and only at school
-- Students blocking distractions during study time
+- Students blocking distractions during study time at specific locations
-- Professionals enforcing focus periods
+- Professionals enforcing focus periods at the office
+- Schools deploying via MDM to ensure apps are blocked only on campus
-- Anyone wanting scheduled or manual app blocking on macOS
+- Anyone wanting scheduled or manual app blocking on macOS with location awareness

 ## 📝 Files Included